igorsavinkin/entain-service-class/README.md

 ## 8. Development Tools

 This project is developed using standard Laravel practices.
+You'll need the following tools at your Linux/WSL machine:

+*   **Composer:** For managing PHP dependencies.
+*   **npm (or Yarn):** For managing frontend JavaScript dependencies.

  While any modern IDE can be used, tools like **Cursor.com AI code editor** can enhance the development experience through AI-assisted coding and vibe-coding with conventional coding.
 Other recommended tools include:

 *   **PHPStorm:** A powerful IDE specifically designed for PHP development.
 *   **VS Code:** A lightweight yet powerful source code editor with extensive extensions for Laravel, PHP, and Livewire development.
-*   **Composer:** For managing PHP dependencies.
-*   **npm (or Yarn):** For managing frontend JavaScript dependencies.

 ## 9. Contributing